Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.MinAPIVersion.md

 ## SYNOPSIS

-API Management instances with API versions prior to 2021-08-01 must update.
+API Management instances should limit control plane API calls to API Management with version '2021-08-01' or newer.

 ## DESCRIPTION